IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 Once we have created a suitable :hsobj:`PlutusTx.Coverage.CoverageIndex`, we must create a test that uses it.
 To do so, we need to

 #.
-Run the test using :hsobj:`Plutus.Contract.Test.ContractModel.quickCheckWithCoverage`, and give it coverage options specifying the coverage index,
+Run the test using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.quickCheckWithCoverage`, and give it coverage options specifying the coverage index,

 #.
-Pass the (modified) coverage options that :hsobj:`Plutus.Contract.Test.ContractModel.quickCheckWithCoverage` constructs in to :hsobj:`Plutus.Contract.Test.ContractModel.propRunActionsWithOptions` (instead of :hsobj:`Plutus.Contract.Test.ContractModel.propRunActions_`) when we run the action sequence, and
+Pass the (modified) coverage options that :hsobj:`Plutus.Contract.Test.ContractModel.Interface.quickCheckWithCoverage` constructs in to :hsobj:`Plutus.Contract.Test.ContractModel.Interface.propRunActionsWithOptions` (instead of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.propRunActions_`) when we run the action sequence, and

 #.
 (Ideally) visualize the resulting :hsobj:`PlutusTx.Coverage.CoverageReport` as annotated source code.